 Caitriona Cahir, PhD and a research fellow in the population health sciences division of the Royal College of Surgeons in Ireland in Dublin, suggests that seniors, “be provided with concise information resources that describe the purpose of their medication and help them anticipate and recognize adverse drug events and seek appropriate treatment.
 Adverse drug event interviews with a nurse or pharmacist could be incorporated into patient medication reviews as part of a patient’s ongoing pharmacologic care.”

-Anthem Home Care, experts in home care in Ingleside and nearby areas, can assist as well.
+Anthem Home Care, providers of in home senior care in Portland and the surrounding areas, can help.
 Our caregivers provide a watchful eye and ear to observe any health issues in older adults and report them immediately so that they can be addressed.
 We also provide medication reminders, to ensure meds are taken precisely when and how prescribed, preventing missed or doubled doses, that could also cause negative reactions.